yecril71pl/cpp-docs.pl-pl/docs/standard-library/is-convertible-class.md

 ### <a name="parameters"></a>Parametry

-`From` Typ do przekonwertowania z.
+*Z* na typ docelowy konwersji z.

-`Ty` Typ docelowy konwersji.
+*Ty* typ docelowy konwersji.

 ## <a name="remarks"></a>Uwagi

-Wystąpienie typu predykatu posiada wartość true Jeśli wyrażenie `To to = from;`, gdzie `from` jest obiektem typu `From`, jest poprawnie sformułowany.
+Wystąpienie typu predykatu ma wartość true, jeśli wyrażenie `To to = from;`, gdzie `from` jest obiektem typu `From`, jest poprawnie sformułowany.

 ## <a name="example"></a>Przykład